Noticing Midlife Change?Before Noticing Midlife Change?After

 Up to 80% of ageing skin symptoms are attributed to extrinsic factors.

-While intrinsic ageing cannot be prevented, reducing extrinsic ageing has become increasingly possible.
+While intrinsic ageing cannot be prevented, reducing extrinsic ageing is becoming increasingly possible.

-Ageing skin is caused by a loss of the skin's ability to regenerate collagen and elastin, two essential molecules that give it its strength and mobility.
+Ageing skin is caused by the skin’s decline in its ability to regenerate key structural molecules like collagen and elastin.

 Cause Description

-Genetics Genetics can influence the rate at which the body ages by determining how cells replicate, repair, and respond to environmental stress.
-Mutations or variations in specific genes can cause faster cellular breakdown, resulting in premature signs of ageing, notably wrinkles
+Genetics Genetics influence the rate at which cells replicate, repair, and respond to environmental stress.
+Mutations or variations in specific genes can accelerate cellular breakdown

-Cellular Cellular replication is limited to about 50 cycles before the genetic material can no longer be accurately copied.
-As senescent cells accumulate and damage worsens, the skin thins, loses its elasticity, and becomes more fragile
+Cellular Cellular replication lasts about 50 cycles before genetic material can no longer be accurately copied.
+As senescent (ageing) cells accumulate and damage increases, the skin thins, loses elasticity, and become more fragile.
+Collagen, which gives skin structure and elasticity, declines by 1% each year after the age of 25.
+Elastin fibres, which help the skin return to its original shape after stretching, also diminish over time, making the skin looser and less resilient

-Hormones Hormones, particularly oestrogen and testosterone, decline with age, reducing skin elasticity and moisture.
-This hormonal shift contributes to visible signs of ageing, such as wrinkles and dryness
+Hormones Hormones, particularly oestrogen and testosterone, decline with age, reducing skin elasticity and moisture, causing visible signs of ageing skin

 Contributor Description

-Photoageing Photoageing, caused by UV (ultraviolet) radiation, particularly between 11am and 3pm, as well as the use of tanning beds, causes thousands of DNA alterations in each cell of the skin every day.
-This accelerates the breakdown of collagen and elastin fibres, leading to wrinkles, rough skin texture, and age spots and patches
+Photoageing Photoageing, caused by UV (ultraviolet) radiation, particularly between 11am and 3pm, and the use of tanning beds, causes thousands of DNA alterations in skin cells every day.
+This accelerates the breakdown of collagen and elastin fibres

-Medications Medications, such as immunosuppressive agents, along with immune deficiency diseases and the psychological stress they treat, can accelerate cellular damage and reduced skin resilience
+Medications Medications, such as immunosuppressive agents, along with immune deficiency diseases and the psychological stress they treat, can accelerate cellular damage and diminish skin resilience

-Smoking Smoking, particularly due to nicotine, narrows blood vessels and reduces blood flow, limiting the amount of oxygen and nutrients that reach skin cells.
-This leads to a sallow complexion and accelerates skin ageing
+Smoking Smoking, particularly nicotine, constricts blood vessels, reducing blood flow and limiting the oxygen and nutrients that reach skin cells

-Alcohol Alcohol, when consumed excessively, dehydrates and damages the skin, diminishing its natural glow.
-This results in dryness, wrinkles, and a dull complexion over time
+Alcohol Alcohol, when consumed excessively, dehydrates and damages the skin, depleting it of essential moisture and nutrients

-Skincare Skincare becomes increasingly important as the natural exfoliation process slows with age.
-Not cleansing properly can cause a buildup of dead skin cells, oil, and dirt, resulting in a dull complexion
+Skincare Skincare becomes increasingly important as the natural exfoliation process slows down with age.
+Failure to cleanse properly can lead to a buildup of dead skin cells, oil, and dirt

-Environment Pollution, such as particulate matter and smoke, can clog pores, cause inflammation, and leave the skin looking dull.
+Environment Pollution, such as smoke, can clog pores and cause inflammation.
 Harsh working conditions and chronic stress can have an adverse effect on hormonal levels and skin health

-Understanding these extrinsic factors, particularly sun exposure, is key to manage and mitigate premature ageing and a tired, lacklustre appearance.
+Understanding these extrinsic factors, especially sun exposure, is crucial for preventing premature ageing skin.

 The normal course of ageing includes: